claceio/docs/content/docs/Applications/Lifecycle/index.md

 When multiple apps are being updated, if any one app fails, the whole operation is rolled back.
 This allows for atomic updates across multiple applications.

-Use the `--dry-run` option with any update CLI call to verify if the options specified are correct.
+Use the `--dry-run` option with any write CLI call to verify if the options specified are correct before the actual run.
+No changes are committed during dry-run.

 ## Preview Apps

 Preview allows the creation of any number of linked preview apps for a main app.
 This is supported for apps created from GitHub source.
-A commit id to use needs to be specified.
+The commit id to use needs to be specified when creating the preview.
 For example,

 ```sh
 clace preview create /myapp 49182d4ca1cacbd8e3463a77c2174a6da1fb66c9